1. Our Role & Your Role

 - with your consent or as otherwise permitted by law, to send you marketing communications about new features (you can opt out at any time as described in Section 9).

 AI training.
 We do not use Caller audio recordings, transcripts, or Caller-provided personal information to train artificial-intelligence models, and we require our AI-model Subprocessors to make commitments to the same effect (including no-train and zero-data-retention terms where available).
 We may use de-identified or aggregated information derived from the Service to evaluate, debug, and improve the Service, as permitted under applicable law (including the California Consumer Privacy Act’s service-provider and deidentification standards).
-We do not sell personal information.

 4. Legal Bases for Processing